mattiasgeniar/php-percentages/README.md

-# A php-percentages package
+# A PHP package to work with percentages

-A clean interface to calculate percentages in PHP: changes between values, percentage increases, partial values, ...
+A clean interface to calculate percentages in PHP: changes between values, percentage increases, partial values, extensions, ...

-Think of it as a very lightweight math library for the basic stuff.
+Think of it as a _very_ lightweight math library for the basic stuff.
+Aimed to make your code more readable and easier to understand.

 ## Installation